 We want you to know that your child is important to us and we design all of our activities to develop each child’s confidence, resilience, uniqueness and self-esteem.
 We believe that all children are unique and special and therefore learn in different ways.
 We have designed an active curriculum, learning through play and responding to each child’s individual interests and learning needs.

-For more detail of our curriculum click on the links below:
+For more detail of our curriculum please click on the links below:

 Is your child school ready?